44-566-Machine-Learning-S24/ml-s24-project-Goutamkurri/README.md

 The dataset used in this project was obtained from [https://www.kaggle.com/datasets/nelgiriyewithana/new-york-housing-market].
 The dataset contains information on house prices, bedrooms, bathrooms, square footage, and location coordinates.
 The raw data file can be found in this repository.

 **Data Retrieval Notebook**
-For data acquisition and initial exploration, we used the following notebook: [Data Retrieval Notebook](initial_exploration.ipynb).
+For data acquisition and initial exploration, we used the following notebook: [Initial Exploration Notebook](initial_exploration.ipynb).

 ### 3. DATA

 **Exploratory Data Analysis**
 Our explorations into the data involved cleaning, preprocessing, and visualizing the dataset.
-The transformations applied to the data are documented in the following notebook: [Data Exploration Notebook](linear_regression.ipynb).
+The transformations applied to the data are documented in the following notebook: [Linear Regression Notebook](linear_regression.ipynb).

 ### 4. ANALYSIS (Technical results)